-JBW is an international watch brand.
-Conceived in India and nurtured in Dubai, the “Just Bling Watch” watch brand grew deep and strong roots in the cosmopolitan city of Dallas.
+JBW is an international watch brand that was conceived in India and nurtured in Dubai, the “Just Bling Watches” watch brand grew deep and has strong roots in the cosmopolitan city of Dallas.
 The brand’s iced-out watches are as American as they come — modern and bold.

 The watches are functional, precise, and accurate, but at first glance, they look more like bling fashion accessories rather than timepieces.

 If you’re curious about the JBW watch brand and its flashy watches, then you’ve come to the right place.
 We’ll discuss the company’s history, and talk about a few of the brand’s extensive watch collections.

 We’re also going to answer common questions, including whether JBW can be considered a true luxury brand, as well as check out other important information, such as where the watches are made and where you can purchase them.
 Let’s get started.